-Appendix 22 - Spill Response - Raw Sewage
+Appendix 21.0 Spill Response - Raw Sewage

+On Land Block entry into waterways.
 Do not flush into ditches or drainage systems.
 Contain spill by diking with earth or other barrier.
 Remove spills with pumps or vacuum equipment.
 On tundra, use peat moss and leave in place to degrade, if feasible.

-On Snow

-Block entry into waterways.
-Do not flush into ditches or drainage systems. & Ice
+On Snow Blo & Ice ck entry into waterways.
+Do not flush into ditches or drainage systems.
 Contain spill by diking with snow or other barrier.

-On MuskegDo not deploy personnel and equipment on marsh or vegetation.
+Remove contaminated snow with shovels or mechanical equipment.
+On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled sewage with pumps or vacuum equipment.
-Leave in place if more damage will result from clean-up.
+Leave in place if more damage will result from cleanup.
 Minimize damage caused by equipment and personnel.
 On Water Sewage sinks and mixes with water.
+Isolate/confine spill by damming or diversion.
 If not possible to confine and pump, disperse using water flushing.

-Storage Store closed labelled containers in cool, ventilated areas.

-& Transfer Avoid contact with collected material.
+Storage & Transfer Av Store closed labelled containers in cool, ventilated areas. oid contact with collected material.
 Disposal Consider using as a fertilizer in designated areas.
 Place into marked containers.
 Transport to the designated sewage treatment plant.
+Consult BHP Billiton Superintendent - Environment Operations for any po

+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 23 - Spill Response - Soda Ash
+Appendix 22.0 Spill Response - Soda Ash

 Soda ash (sodium carbonate) is a non-flammable white powder.
 It is an eye, skin and respiratory tract irritant.
 Avoid ingestion!

+On Land Do not flush into ditches or drainage systems.
+Block entry into waterways.
+Prevent contact with water.
+Contain spill by diking with earth or other barrier.
 If soda ash contacts water, confine to as small an area as possible.
 On dry surfaces, shovel soda ash into containers.
 On tundra, shovel into containers, if feasible to do so.

-On Snow Block entry into water; dike using snow or other barrier.

-& Ice Remove soda ash with shovels or other mechanical means.
+On Snow & Ice Block entry into water; dike using snow or other barrier.
+Remove soda ash with shovels or other mechanical means.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove soda ash with shovels or other mechanical means, if feasible.
 Burning is not a response option.
+Minimize damage caused by equipment and personnel.
 On Water Soda ash mixes with water (17%) and is difficult to recover.
 Isolate and confine spill by damming or diversion.
 Water flushing can be tried to disperse spill.

-& Transfer Store soda ash in closed labelled containers in cool, ventilated areas away from incompatible materials
+Storage & Transfer Place collected material in waterproof containers.
+Store soda ash in closed labelled containers in cool, ventilated areas away from incompatible materials (lime).

-(lime).
 Do not heat.
 Disposal Segregate waste types.
 Keep away from lime.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 24 - Spill Response - Sodium Bicarbonate
+Appendix 23.0 Spill Response - Sodium Bicarbonate